jogonzal/uwpphw4/p2/Readme.md

 	[3] Node 3, level 0

 And so on.
 The vertex and nodes can be counted as we increase levels in each node and are returned by each worker.

+To run the code, run "make run".
+There is no compilation step, as we used python.